microsoft/scitt-ccf-ledger/docs/configuration.md

-# A Rough Guide to SCITT Configuration
+# SCITT Configuration Guide

-When SCITT-CCF nodes are first deployed, they are booted with initial [node configuration](https://microsoft.github.io/CCF/main/operations/configuration.html).
+When SCITT-CCF nodes are first deployed, they are started with an initial [node configuration](https://microsoft.github.io/CCF/main/operations/configuration.html).

-Members registered in the inital node configuration must then be [activated](https://microsoft.github.io/CCF/main/governance/adding_member.html#activating-a-new-member).
+Members registered in the initial node configuration must then be [activated](https://microsoft.github.io/CCF/main/governance/adding_member.html#activating-a-new-member).

 Members can then make and vote on [proposals](https://microsoft.github.io/CCF/main/governance/proposals.html) to update SCITT service configuration.

-Once SCITT is apropriately configured members can vote to [open](https://microsoft.github.io/CCF/main/governance/open_network.html#opening-the-network) the service.
+Once SCITT is appropriately configured members can vote to [open the service](https://microsoft.github.io/CCF/main/governance/open_network.html#opening-the-network).
-- Note: SCITT does not require CCF style `Users` to be configured.
+- Note: SCITT does not require CCF-style "users" to be configured.

 # SCITT Configuration

-SCITT config can be set via the `set_scitt_configuration` action within a governance proposal.
+SCITT configuration can be set via the `set_scitt_configuration` action within a governance proposal.
 Each item in `args.configuration` within `set_scitt_configuration` is a separate configuration option.
 Existing configuration options are outlined in the sections below.

-Example config proposal:
+Example configuration proposal:
 ```
 {
   "actions": [